apache/trafficcontrol/docs/source/admin/traffic_ops.rst

 		This optional command line flag specifies the absolute or relative path to a configuration file used by Traffic Ops to establish connections to Riak when used as the Traffic Vault backend - `riak.conf`_.
 Please use ``"traffic_vault_backend": "riak"`` and ``"traffic_vault_config": {...}`` (with the contents of `riak.conf`_) instead.

 	.. impl-detail:: The name of this flag is derived from the current database used in the implementation of Traffic Vault - `Riak KV <https://riak.com/products/riak-kv/index.html>`_.

+.. option:: --backendcfg BACKEND_CONFIG_PATH

+	This optional command line flag specifies the absolute or relative path to a configuration file used by Traffic Ops to act as a reverse proxy and forward requests on the specified paths to the corresponding hosts - `backends.conf`_

 .. option:: --version